-Regulatory Requirements: With the Dodd-Frank Act now in effect, investment management firms have a whole new host of requirements to meet.
+Regulatory Requirements: With the Dodd-Frank Act and other new regulations in effect, investment management firms have a whole new host of requirements to meet.
 CTOs have to run daily or intraday reports to satisfy new legal requirements, store and archive emails and other messages, and work with regulators on a regular basis to ensure their firms are complying with all necessary directives.

 Compliance: In addition to complying with the regulatory requirements above, there are also new internal compliance procedures hedge fund CTOs have to grapple with.
 Particularly in the post-Madoff era, firms are implementing policies to combat insider trading and other securities risks.
 Mobile security and BYOD issues are another area for technology directors to focus their attention.

 Communication Skills: Despite the fact that they are forced to work with inanimate objects all day, technologists must also maintain good communication skills to support their technical operations.
 The increased focus on transparency and due diligence has led to many CTOs interacting directly with investors on a daily basis, educating them on how technology is supporting and protecting their assets.
 Working more frequently with investors and regulators means CTOs need to work on their interpersonal communication and ensure they are properly representing their organizations.

 Security: Okay, so this one is still partially technical, but security has become one of the most important – if not the most important – aspect of a hedge fund’s technical operations.
 In addition to managing the back end infrastructure, a firm’s technologist may also be responsible for or involved in drafting policies and procedures to support security operations within the firm and servicing as the firm's Chief Information Security Officer..